No Bowhead Sightings Yet For Alaskan Whalers. Some Blame Climate Change

 "There's no doubt that the ocean climate has never been like this, that we know of," he said.

-This year, Utqiaġvik had its longest-ever recorded stretch, 85 days, with temperatures staying above freezing.
+This year, Utqiagvik had its longest-ever recorded stretch, 85 days, with temperatures staying above freezing.
 Water temperatures north of the village are the warmest on record for this time of year, Thoman said.

-But up until this fall, the bowheads' migration past Utqiaġvik had been relatively steady in spite of the dramatic environmental changes happening in the area, said Craig George, a longtime North Slope Borough wildlife biologist.
+But up until this fall, the bowheads' migration past Utqiagvik had been relatively steady in spite of the dramatic environmental changes happening in the area, said Craig George, a longtime North Slope Borough wildlife biologist.
 The spring migration has been trending earlier, but the fall harvest has been relatively stable until this year, he said.

 "It's pretty abrupt," he said.